compneuro-da/rsHRF/documentation/manual/03_Overview&Usage.md

 # Usage
 <p align="justify">Then we can use it for two purposes:</p>

-## eliminate time-lag confounds
-<p align="justify">Once that the HRF has been retrieved for each voxel/vertex, it can be deconvolved from the time series (for example to improve lag-based connectivity estimates)
+<p align="justify"><b>eliminate time-lag confounds.</b> Once that the HRF has been retrieved for each voxel/vertex, it can be deconvolved from the time series (for example to improve lag-based connectivity estimates)
   to deconvolve the resting-state signal and ilimante timing confounds (as the HRF shape is different for each voxel in the brain, the time to peak is different as well; therefore even as two voxels would have a pseudo-event at the same time, the timing of the corresponding neuronal events might not coincide (see FIgure 3 as an example).
 As functional connectivity analysis is built on associating BOLD events on two different spatial locations but at the same time; elliminating such time confounds is of essence [REF].</p>

-# use shape as a biomarker
-<p align="justify">to retrieve the shape of the HRF concretized by three HRF parameters (see Figure 4); thee then use them in multivariate model; or look at some of them sepatetely
+<p align="justify"><b>use shape as a biomarker</b>to retrieve the shape of the HRF concretized by three HRF parameters (see Figure 4); thee then use them in multivariate model; or look at some of them sepatetely
 , or one can map the shape parameters everywhere in the brain (including white matter), and use the shape as a pathophysiological indicator [[4](https://github.com/compneuro-da/rsHRF_data/raw/master/docs/2019_NI.pdf)]. </p>
 -->
 --> can be visualized: how?